 Priority 7 - Access to a Broad Course of Study

-The school district measure the progress in the extent to which ours students have access to, and are enrolled in, a broad course of study that includes the adopted courses of study specified in the California Education Code.
+The school district measures the progress in the extent to which our students have access to, and are enrolled in, a broad course of study that includes the adopted courses of study specified in the California Education Code.